minkezhang/cachepp/docs/overview.md

 In return for this additional level of indirection, programmers who *do* use the framework provided will be able to **easily share their cache designs** with everyone else who also use the same framework.
 This is important, as `cachepp` makes a clear distinction between the *cache* and the *data* -- that is, the cache is
 *data-agnostic*.
-Therefore, any caches designed using this framework **will be able to be drop-deployable* to any other application also using `cachepp`**
+Therefore, any caches designed using this framework **will be able to be drop-deployable** to any other application also using `cachepp`.

 One such "application" which takes advantage of this standardized interface is the testing suite provided within the framework -- because each cache a programmer writes within `cachepp` has expected functionality, then once an application is built around the *interface*, that application automatically supports *all* cache designs.